 The skeleton will characterize perfectly because its bones are named according to MotionBuilder conventions, and is in a T-stance.

-Read more about MotionBuilder naming conventions in the MotionBuilder Help > Animating Characters > Character setup > Skeletons > Bone naming conventions section.
+See MotionBuilder Help > Animating Characters > Character setup > Skeletons > Bone naming conventions section.

 5 From the Application menu, select Send to > Send to MotionBuilder > Send as New Scene.
 MotionBuilder launches.